Richfletch92/BWGM/README.md

     - python manage.py collectstatic
     - git add, commit and push
   6. Open Heroku and create a new app
-  7. Connect your github project to the app.
+  7. Connect your GitHub project to the app.
   8. Click on settings and reveal config vars.
 Then enter all hidden variables from your env.py
   9. You can now deploy your project.

 - **Verification and Validation:**
   - Steps taken to verify the deployed version include functionality checks and accessibility tests.
-  - Use of [Lighthouse](https://github.com/GoogleChrome/lighthouse) to check performance and accessibilty [Results]
+  - Use of [Lighthouse](https://github.com/GoogleChrome/lighthouse) to check performance and accessibility.
+Accessibility is excellent scoring 100 on every page.
+Performance could have been better on mobile.
+Main issues with performance were due to the images gotten from TMDb API.
+[Results](readme\lighthouse.md)
-  - [W3C HTML Validator](https://validator.w3.org/) used to validate HTML [Results]
+  - [W3C HTML Validator](https://validator.w3.org/) used to validate HTML.
+All results passed apart from my registration page which unfortunately was out of my control due to AllAuth's forms having issues [Results](readme\html.md)
-  - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS [Results]
+  - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS [Results](readme\css.md)
-  - [JSHint JavaScript Validator](https://jshint.com/) used to validate JS [Results]
+  - [JSHint JavaScript Validator](https://jshint.com/) used to validate JS [Results](readme\js.md)
-  - [CI Python Linter Validator](https://pep8ci.herokuapp.com/) used to validate Python [Results]
+  - [CI Python Linter Validator](https://pep8ci.herokuapp.com/) used to validate Python [Results](readme\python.md)
 - **Security Measures:**
   - Use of environment variables for sensitive data.
   - Ensured DEBUG mode is disabled in production.